SBI landfill

 The smell can be worse at night or in the morning when the air is still.
 This is because landfill gases are heavier than air, which means they tend to collect close to the ground.
 Winter can also make the smell seem stronger because cold, damp weather keeps the odour close to the ground.

-Following our action, SBI is installing and testing improved landfill gas treatment systems.
+Following our action, SBI has installed improved landfill gas capture and treatment systems.
 This is likely responsible for the reduced number of offensive odour reports we have received from the community.

 Gases have been detected at low levels and are unlikely to cause long-term harm.
 Get more health information